2025-2026 Academic Calendar

 Change of Major Field of Study

 Students should change their major field of study by the 15th day of the semester.
-Any changes of major received after the 15th day of the semester will become effective for the following semester.
+Any changes of major received after the 15th day of the semester will become effective the following semester.
 Students can update their academic major by submitting changes through my Tri-C space.
 We recommend that students check with a counselor before changing majors.
 All students utilizing financial aid must have a declared major on file.

 Cross-Registration